Ada-Developers-Academy/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Traversal.md

 Using the [`deque` documentation](https://docs.python.org/3/library/collections.html#collections.deque) as a reference, which of the following options would add `3` to a queue `q` then remove an element from the queue?

+Assume the queue is empty to start and the user will commit to using the same operations to add and remove elements going forward.

 ##### !end-question

 ##### !options